josehpena/like_or_dislike/notes.md

 # Pomodoro 1

-# Should return nothing when the list is empty OK
+# Should return Nothing when the list is empty OK

+# Should return Like when only a like is sended OK

-# Should return like when only a like is sended
+# Should return Dislike when only a like is sended OK